collec-science/collec-science/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots or screen recordings** which help you demonstrate the steps or point out the part which the suggestion is related to.
-You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and the built-in [screen recorder in GNOME](https://help.gnome.org/users/gnome-help/stable/screen-shot-record.html.en) or [SimpleScreenRecorder](https://github.com/MaartenBaert/ssr) on Linux. <!-- this should only be included if the project has a GUI -->
+You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and the built-in [screen recorder in GNOME](https://help.gnome.org/users/gnome-help/stable/screen-shot-record.html.en) or [SimpleScreenRecorder](https://github.com/MaartenBaert/ssr) on Linux.
 - **Explain why this enhancement would be useful** to most Collec-Science users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->